Dodgers’ historic 11-run first inning rewrites record books and resets the NLCS

-The half-inning was going on 30 minutes old, the Atlanta Braves were already on their second pitcher, and when Muncy pointed to the sky with both index fingers and touched home plate to complete a grand slam, he had scored the Dodgers’ 11th run of the inning.
+The half-inning was going on 30 minutes old, the Atlanta Braves already were on their second pitcher, and when Muncy pointed to the sky with both index fingers and touched home plate to complete a grand slam, he had scored the Dodgers’ 11th run.

-It will take some time to sort through the many implications of the Dodgers’ 15-3 bludgeoning of the Braves at Globe Life Field, as it pertains both to the history books and to the air-traffic control systems of the Dallas-Fort Worth area, which must have had a nightmarish time, on a night the Dodgers hit five home runs, tracing the origin of all those strange, spherical objects filling the evening sky over Arlington.
+It will take some time to sort through the many implications of the Dodgers’ 15-3 bludgeoning of the Braves at Globe Life Field as it pertains both to the history books and to the air-traffic control systems of the Dallas-Fort Worth area, which must have had a nightmarish time, on a night the Dodgers hit five home runs, tracing the origin of all those strange, spherical objects filling the evening sky over Arlington.

-But of more pressing concern is what the Dodgers’ epic victory did to this series, seeing as how there is a World Series berth waiting for its winner this weekend.
+But of more pressing concern is what the Dodgers’ victory did to this series, seeing as how there is a World Series berth waiting for its winner this weekend.

 But back to that first inning.

-It began, innocently enough, with a video-replay review that turned a 5-3 groundout off the bat of Mookie Betts — on the first pitch of the game from poor Kyle Wright, the Braves’ 25-year-old right-hander — into an infield single.
+It began, innocently enough, with a video-replay review that turned a 5-3 groundout off the bat of Mookie Betts — on the first pitch from poor Kyle Wright, the Braves’ 25-year-old right-hander — into an infield single.

-It ended 32 minutes later with catcher Will Smith, the Dodgers’ 14th batter of the inning, striking out against lefty Grant Dayton — at which point the Braves slouched toward their dugout and the canvassing of position players began, to see which of them felt like pitching.
+It ended 32 minutes later with catcher Will Smith, the Dodgers’ 14th batter of the inning, striking out against lefty Grant Dayton — at which point the Braves slouched toward their dugout and the canvassing of position players began to see which of them felt like pitching.

 In between, the inning featured homers by Edwin Ríos, Joc Pederson and Muncy, plus a nifty piece of soccer-style chicanery from Justin Turner, who stuck his foot into the path of a Dayton curveball to earn first base on a hit-by-pitch — with the umpires refusing to heed the entreaties of the Braves’ dugout — and extend the inning, one batter before Muncy’s grand slam.

 The record books will need to be rewritten in its wake.
-But what’s perhaps most interesting about that top of the first inning is what occurred in the half-inning that preceded it.
-The night before, in the bottom of the ninth of Game 2, the Dodgers’ offense, baseball’s best in the regular season, suddenly awakened from a 17-inning slumber against the Braves and put up four runs, as many as the team had scored in the entire series to that point.
+But what’s perhaps most interesting about that top of the first is what occurred in the half-inning that preceded it.
+The night before, in the bottom of the ninth of Game 2, the Dodgers’ offense, baseball’s best in the regular season, suddenly awakened from a 17-inning slumber against the Braves and put up four runs, as many as the team had scored in the series to that point.

-It wasn’t enough to complete an epic comeback from a 7-0 deficit; the Dodgers left the tying run at third base.
-But the Dodgers boasted Tuesday night, and again Wednesday ahead of Game 3, that the outburst of offense was something they could build off and carry over.
+It wasn’t enough to complete an epic comeback from a 7-0 deficit; the Dodgers left the tying run at third.
+But the Dodgers boasted Tuesday night — and again Wednesday before Game 3 — that the sudden display of offense was something they could build off and carry over.
 In other words, it was momentum.

 Maybe that is what happened Wednesday, or maybe what happened was Wright.
 One of the oldest and hoariest baseball aphorisms goes, “Momentum is only as good as the next day’s starting pitcher.”
 And Wright, with a 6.22 career ERA, was not good.
 Not good at all.